At first glance, you might not think much of a fastener used in a metal roof system. It seems like such a small piece of the puzzle, right?

 - Pop rivets – Used to attach metal to metal at flashing points.

-Sheffield Metals has spent nearly 25 years building a product line designed for architecturally-driven metal roofing and wall projects — including fasteners like those described in this article.
+Sheffield Metals has spent over 25 years building a product line designed for architecturally-driven metal roofing and wall projects — including fasteners like those described in this article.
 We’ve partnered with reputable manufacturers like Triangle Fastener Corporation to provide high-quality fasteners for nearly any roof or wall application.